 People who have a condition that is not yet severe may not need such an invasive course of action.
 Some people may just need the support system that comes with regular meetings in order to get better, instead of actually having to move in to a facility long term.
 Because outpatient treatment only take a few hours out of a person’s life, they can still continue taking care of their daily commitments while taking the time out of their day to receive the help they need to recover.
 Outpatient treatment is also best suited to those who have excellent support systems already in place.

-How Can People Decide if Inpatient or Outpatient Treatment is Right for Them?
+How Can People Decide which Treatment is Right, Inpatient vs Outpatient?

-Whether a person will receive inpatient or outpatient care is ultimately up to professionals who are in charge of the addict’s intake evaluation.
-There are several questions people should ask themselves before they seek treatment, however.
+Whether a person will receive which of the two, inpatient vs outpatient care, is ultimately up to professionals who are in charge of the addict’s intake evaluation.
+There are several questions people should ask themselves before they seek inpatient vs outpatient treatment, however.
 First, people should be honest with themselves about the severity of their condition and the amount of help they will likely need in order to recover.
 If detox supervision is required, they will likely need inpatient care.
 They should ask themselves if they have a good enough support system at home that they can recover in spite of daily stresses or if they should take some time away to get better.

 How Long Do People Stay in Inpatient Treatment?